 This page’s intent is to provide a listing of woodturning lathes available to the North American market.
 It does not seek to rank or review them, only to provide a reference point for key attributes such as swing, horse power, and outboard turning ability.
-As you can tell from the format is inspired by Neal Addy’s work.
+This listing is inspired by one that Neal Addy had published but has since disappeared from the internet.

 So which lathes are junk and which are quality?
 That’s a hard call.
 All of them will spin a block of wood but will do so with varying degrees of accuracy, smoothness, and longevity.
 See what turners on YouTube are using.
 Stop by /r/turning and get opinions!